 Grizzly Oil Sands.
 We, through our wholly-owned subsidiary Grizzly Holdings Inc., own a 24.9% interest in Grizzly.
-As of March 31, 2015, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
+As of September 30, 2015, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
 Grizzly has three oil sands projects in various stages of development.
 Grizzly commenced commercial production from its Algar Lake Phase 1 steam-assisted gravity drainage, or SAGD, oil sand project during the second quarter of 2014 and has received regulatory approval for up to 11,300 barrels per day of bitumen production.
 Grizzly produced approximately 900 barrels of bitumen per day at its Algar Lake SAGD project during the first quarter of 2015.
 In April 2015, Grizzly determined to cease bitumen production at its Algar Lake facility due to the level of commodity prices.
 Grizzly intends to monitor market conditions as it assesses future plans for the facility.
-Although we determined that no impairment of our investment in Grizzly was needed at June 30, 2015, an impairment of such investment may result in the future if commodity prices continue to decline.
+We reviewed our investment in Grizzly at September 30, 2015 for impairment, resulting in an other than temporary impairment write down of \$58.0 million.
+If commodity prices continue to decline, further impairment of our investment in Grizzly may result in the future.
 In the first quarter of 2012, Grizzly acquired the May River property comprising approximately 47,000 acres.
 An initial 12,000 barrel per day development application was filed with the regulatory authorities in the fourth quarter of 2013, covering the eastern portion of the May River lease.
-The development application continues to move through the regulatory process and is expected to be approved by mid-2015.
+The development application continues to move through the regulatory process and is expected to be approved by early 2016.
 In the first quarter of 2014, a 2-D seismic program covering approximately 83 kilometers was completed to more fully define the resource over the remaining lease beyond the development application area.
 At the Thickwood thermal project, a development application for a 12,000 barrel per day oil sands project was filed in the fourth quarter of 2012.
 Since then, the Alberta Energy Regulator, or AER, announced it is implementing a policy for future regulatory requirements for reservoir containment in shallow SAGD areas, which impacts the Thickwood application.
 Additional work to advance the Thickwood application will be required and is expected to be addressed once the May River development approval is received.
 Grizzly has also developed delineation drilling, seismic and regulatory work plans at its Cadotte, Peace River property.
 Grizzly has pursued a rail marketing strategy to ensure consistent and flexible access to premium markets for its production, including its Windell truck to rail terminal located near Conklin, Alberta, which commenced transloading blended bitumen production from Algar Lake on to rail cars for delivery to the US Gulf Coast markets in the second quarter of 2014.